 An active and passionate teacher, Mayumi Seiler serves on the faculty at The Glenn Gould School in Toronto.
 She has held a professorship at the University Mozarteum in Salzburg, has given masterclasses worldwide and has adjudicated at numerous international violin competitions.
 She began her musical upbringing in Osaka, Japan, where she was born of Japanese/German parentage.
 Wedded to the violin from the age of three, she received her musical education at the renowned Mozarteum during the formative years of her childhood in Salzburg.

-Mayumi Seiler performs on the 1684 Croall Stradivarius from 1684.
+Mayumi Seiler performs on the 1684 Croall Stradivarius.

 “Mayumi Seiler unites the technical excellence of the Orient with the grand chamber music heritage of Germany”